 Do not use the standard Direct Deposit Form for payments you receive from federal agencies.
 Social Security recipients must call the Social Security Administration at 800-772-1213 or go to ssa.gov.
 For veterans benefit payments, call 877-838-2778 or visit va.gov.
 If you receive direct deposits from the military, visit mypay.gov.

-Yes.
-Nevada State Bank's website is protected with 128-bit encryption, the highest level of security on the internet.
+Nevada State Bank's website features 128-bit encryption.
 Click here for more information about online security.
 Once you fill out these forms, please keep in mind that they contain sensitive information.
 Shred any extra printed copies, and do not save any forms onto the hard drive of a computer that others can access (for example, at the public library.)